kyle-foral/c0323-code-solutions/javascript-conditionals/javascript-conditionals-quiz-notes.md

 - What data type do comparison expressions evaluate to?
 Boolean to know if its true or false.
 - What is the purpose of an `if` statement?
-To determine what needs to be return or ran.
+To determine if it returns true of false, so it knows what to return or run.
 - Is `else` required in order to use an `if` statement?
-Yes.
+No.
 - Describe the syntax (structure) of an `if` statement. if (condition) {statement}
 - What are the three logical operators?